Lusan-sapkota/smart-term/README.md

 > Smart-term?
 Yeah, the name sounded weird to me too, but here we are.

-> The little brother of [Smart-Shell](https://github.com/Lusan-sapkota/smart-shell) - because my Perplexity API subscription was gathering dust and I was bored.
+> The little brother of [Smart-Shell](https://github.com/Lusan-sapkota/smart-shell) - born from a deadly combination of boredom and an unused Perplexity API subscription.

 An AI-powered terminal assistant that actually works.
-Ask questions, analyze files, get instant answers - all from your command line.
+Ask questions, analyze files, get instant answers - all without leaving your terminal (because who needs a browser anyway?).

 ## Demo

-*Demo recording coming soon.
-For now, just install it and see the magic yourself.*
+*Demo recording coming soon (I won't upload it!).
+For now, just trust me bro - it works.*

 ## Why This Exists

-My Perplexity API was going to waste.
-I got bored.
-This happened.
+My Perplexity API was sitting there, judging me for not using it.
+I got bored one weekend.
+This is what happened.

 Now you can ask your terminal anything and it'll answer back.
-It's like having a really smart friend who never sleeps and doesn't judge your 3 AM coding questions.
+It's like having a really smart friend who:
+- Never sleeps
+- Never judges your 3 AM "how do I exit vim" questions
+- Doesn't ask why you're still debugging at 4 AM
+- Won't tell anyone about your Stack Overflow addiction

 ## Installation

 One line.
-That's it.
+That's literally it.
+No npm hell, no dependency nightmares, no "works on my machine" excuses.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/Lusan-sapkota/smart-term/main/install.sh | bash
 ```

 The installer will:
-- Install dependencies (if needed)
+- Install dependencies (if you don't have them)
-- Set up the `ai` command globally
+- Set up the `ai` command globally (because typing is hard)
-- Ask for your Perplexity API key
+- Ask for your Perplexity API key (politely)
-- Get out of your way
+- Get out of your way (unlike most installers)

 Get your free API key at: [perplexity.ai/settings/api](https://www.perplexity.ai/settings/api)

+*Yes, it's free.
+No, there's no catch.
+Yes, I'm as surprised as you are.*

 ### Manual Installation

-If you prefer to clone and install manually:
+If you're the "I don't trust curl | bash" type (respect):

 ```bash
 git clone https://github.com/Lusan-sapkota/smart-term.git